SaltIce/GoMQTT/mqtt_v5/cli/README.md

 ## Websocket listener

 1. In addition to listening for MQTT traffic on port 1883, the standalone server can be configured to listen for websocket over HTTP or HTTPS.
-2. `surgemq -wsaddr :8080` will start the server to listen for Websocket on port 8080
+2. `mq -wsaddr :8080` will start the server to listen for Websocket on port 8080

 ## Self-signed Websocket listener